-CR 1.1 Team Qualification for RoboCup-2018
+CR 1.1 Team Qualification for RoboCup-2019

-For RoboCup-2018, the team qualification procedure requires teams to submit the following material:
+For RoboCup-2019, the team qualification procedure requires teams to submit the following material:

-- A list of 5 scientific papers published during the last 5 years of the team which are related to RoboCup.
+- A list of, at most, 5 scientic papers published during the last 5 years of the team which are related to RoboCup.
+A complete reference must be provided for each paper, including Title, authors, affiliation, Conference or Magazine name, editor (when applied), year of publication and pages of the procedures or magazine were it was published.
 Abstracts of these papers must also be submitted. - Team Description Paper/Innovations of the team. - A list of results and awards obtained by the team in the last 3 years. - A video showing the capabilities of the team's robots. - A list of contributions of the team to the RoboCup MSL community. - Declaration if the team will be part of a mixed team. - Declaration if the team requires 802.11b access-point. - A mechanical and electrical description of their robots (e.g. by providing drawings) as well as a flow chart of the software structure. - List of MAC Addresses used by the team, with explicit indication of those that will be used for wireless communication and their type: robots or development computers.
 All other MAC addresses will be blocked.